How to Make Your Birth Fun (Or At Least Tolerable!) - Baby Chick

 PAIN in labor and delivery

 “During my labor, I remember daydreaming about a California road trip my husband and I had taken a few years back.
-I thought about how the sand felt between my toes, how wonderful the heat of the sun felt on my skin, and how relaxing it was.
+I thought about how the sand felt between my toes, how wonderful the sun’s heat felt on my skin, and how relaxing it was.
 Finding something to daydream about took my mind off of the pain and made the whole labor experience more enjoyable,” says Amy.

 Dance and Sing